m1rp/11ty-blog/src/posts/url-shortener.md

 A couple of things worth noting:
   - the error handling is nearly none existent
   - in our `createLink` function, we don't check if the GID already exists.
   - `getLinkById` will redirect us directly to our original link, but will also increment a links popularity.
-This could be extended to include other data to give you some feedback on how many hits your blog post gets comming from one specific source without needing to implement any user tracking.
+This could be extended to include other data to give you some feedback on how many hits your blog post gets coming from one specific source without needing to implement any user tracking.

 Ok we're halfaway there!
 Let's get our routing sorted: